 Since our inception, we have incurred losses and we may never achieve profitability.
 As of December 31, 2023, we had federal and state NOLs of \$302.5 million and \$266.3 million, respectively.
 Under current law, our federal NOLs generated in taxable years ending after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal NOLs is limited to 80% of our taxable income annually for tax years beginning after December 31, 2018.
-Federal NOLs generated in taxable years ending on or prior to December 31, 2017, however, have a 20-year carryforward period, but are not subject to the 80% limitation.
+Federal NOLs generated in taxable years ending on prior to December 31, 2017, however, have a 20-year carryforward period, but are not subject to the 80% limitation.
 We have federal NOLs of \$22.4 million that are subject to expiration between 2036 and 2037 and haves \$280.1 million of federal NOLs that do not expire.
 Our state NOLs expire at various dates from 2035 through 2043.
 As of December 31, 2023, we had federal research and development tax credit carryforwards of \$15.6 million that expire at various dates from 2036 through 2043.
-In addition, as of December 31, 2023, we had state research and development tax credit carryforwards of \$8.7 million that expire at various dates from 2032 through 2038 and state investment tax credit carryforwards of \$0.2 million that expire at various dates from 2024 through 2025.
+In addition, as of December 31, 2023, we had state research and development tax credit carryforwards of \$8.7 million that expire at various dates from 2032 through 2038 and state investment tax credit carryforwards of \$0.2 million that expire at various dates from 2032 through 2038 and state investment tax credit carryforwards of \$0.2 million that expire at various dates from 2032 through 2035.

 Under Sections 382 and 383 of the Code, if a corporation undergoes an "ownership change," generally defined as one or more shareholders or groups of shareholders who own at least 5% of the corporation's equity increasing their equity ownership in the aggregate by more than 50 percentage points (by value) over a rolling three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income or taxes may be limited.
 Similar rules may apply under state tax laws.
-Our prior equity offerings and other changes in our stock ownership may have resulted in such ownership changes in the past.
-We have not conducted a formal study to assess whether a change of control has occurred or whether there have been multiple changes of control since inception.
+Our prior equity offerings and other changes in our stock ownership may have resulted in such ownership changes of control since inception.
 In addition, we may experience ownership changes in the future as a result of future securities offering or subsequent shifts in our stock ownership, some of which are outside of our control.
 In particular, if the Merger or the Pre-Closing Financing constitutes an ownership change within the meaning of Section 382 of the Code, we could lose or otherwise be substantially limited in our ability to use our NOLs and tax credit carryforwards.
-As a result, if we earn net taxable income in the future, our ability to use our pre-change NOLs or other pre-change tax attributes to offset U.S. federal taxable income or income taxes may be subject to limitations, which could potentially result in increased future tax liability to us.
+As a result, if we earn net taxable income in the future, our ability to use our pre-change future tax liability to us.
 There is a risk that due to changes under the tax law, regulatory changes or other unforeseen reasons, our existing NOLs or business tax credits could expire or otherwise be unavailable to offset future income tax liabilities.
 At the state level, there may also be periods during which the use of NOLs or business tax credits is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed by us.
-For these reasons,
+For these reasons, we may not be able to realize a tax benefit from the use of INOLs or tax credits, even if we attain profitability.